cloud-elements/devportal/docs/guides/formulasC2/reference.md

 ## Step Types

 You can choose from several different types of steps to make up your formula.
 You can refer to any step with the `$steps.stepName syntax`.
 Because you refer to the step by name, each step name must be unique within each formula.
-However, you can reuse a step in name in a different formula.
+However, you can reuse a step name in a different formula.

 You can use the following types of steps in your formulas: